JasonJ0987/clueless/journals/Jason_Jang.md

 ## 05/16/2023
 1. Yesterday, we decided to use MongoDB, a DDBMS for our database

-2. Today, we will work on starting our docker files and authentication
+2. Today, we will work on starting our docker files and authentication.
+I was the driver for coding today.
+We updated our docker yml file to include our application and the mongo express database.
+Our service depends on a DDBMS database using mongo.
+Using jwtdown we implemented a login and logout function.
+Furthermore we created a signin function as well.
+We used fastapi to test our functions to make sure that we were able to properly sign in, log in and log out.
+We made sure that the bearer tokens were properly being generated and deleted corresponding to the functions.
+We created a new function branch called 'authentication' where we uploaded our new functions.

 3. No current blockers.